 It also holds great promise in treating injuries and infections to the cornea of the eye.
 A condition known as microbial keratitis, a severe bacterial infection of the cornea commonly experienced by those who wear contact lenses, is one of the cornea ailments that silver can help heal.

-In one study, the two bacterial strains associated with microbial keratitis (Pseudomonas aeruginosa and Staphylococcus epidermidis) were exposed to structured silver to see what would happen.
+In one study, the two bacterial strains associated with microbial keratitis (Pseudomonas aeruginosa and Staphylococcus epidermidis) were exposed to these superior silver to see what would happen.

-The structured silver was able to inhibit the growth of the bacteria.
+The silver was able to inhibit the growth of the bacteria.

 - Not only that, but it also destroyed the “film” that is left behind by the bacteria